tej-prash/GeneExpression/README.md

 *  `--epochs`: The number of epochs
 *  `--no-balance`: Do not rebalance classes in classification problems

+## Docker
+The Dockerfile in `symnet-docker` sets up a minimal Debian Stretch system with Python 3.7 and required packages installed.
+Run it with

+    docker run -it -v [host-src:]/symnet symnet /bin/bash

+This starts up an interactive terminal, mounts a volume at `/symnet` in the container, and runs a Bash shell.
+You can change the command run in the last argument.

 ## Todo
 -  [ ]  Add regression support